 Skip to main content

 Some types of HPV cause genital warts.
-Other types of HPV are more serious and may cause cancer of the cervix, anus, vagina/internal genitals, penis/external genitals, genital area, and throat.
+Other types of HPV are more serious and may cause cancer of the cervix, anus, vagina or internal genitals, vulvar or external genitals and surrounding area, or penis, as well some parts of the mouth and throat.

-Human papillomavirus (HPV) is a sexually transmitted infection (STI) that can occur in the penis or external genitals, vagina or internal genitals, anus, and throat.
+Human papillomavirus (HPV) is a sexually transmitted infection (STI) that can occur in the cervix, anus, penis or external genitals and surrounding area, vagina or internal genitals, vulva, as well as some parts of the mouth and throat.
 There are over 40 different types of HPV that can cause infections in these areas.

 If you have HPV, it is common to not have any symptoms.
-If you do get symptoms, the type of symptoms will depend on where the infection is located.
+If you do get symptoms, the type of symptoms will depend on the type of HPV and where the infection is located.

 Most types of HPV do not cause any health problems.
-However, some can cause changes in your cells that can lead to cancer.
-Of these types of cancers, cervical cancer is the most likely.
+However, some types of HPV can cause changes in your cells that can lead to cancer.
+Cervical cancer is the most common type of cancer caused by HPV.

-People with a cervix should have regular cervical Pap testing done, as recommended by BC Cancer.
-If you have receptive anal sex or are living with HIV, some health professionals may recommend that you have regular anal Pap testing.
-Talk to your health care provider to figure out what’s best for you.
+If you have receptive anal sex, or are living with HIV, some health professionals may recommend that you have regular anal Pap tests.
+Talk to your primary care provider to determine what’s best for you.

 Most HPV infections go away on their own and do not need treatment.
 If an HPV infection persists, there are different ways that the cancerous changes in the cells can be treated, depending on how severe the changes are.